A Brief History of First Presbyterian Church of Oak Ridge

 First Presbyterian Church of Oak Ridge, which is 80 years old, is known for its support of civil rights; ministry to food-insecure folks and nonviolent, formerly addicted prisoners; clean-water and medical mission trips to Belize, Ethiopia, Ghana, and Pakistan, and excellent sermons and music.
 Our congregation is creative—we renovated buildings; established two community gardens and a flower garden; stitched together banners, quilts, shawls and masks; initiated study groups at Roane State Community College; fed the food-insecure at the college and in the community, encouraged musical expression at coffee house events for youth, and wrote, arranged, and performed original songs, anthems, and even a rock opera!
 FPCOR is recognized by Presbyterian Church (U.S.A.) as an Earth Care Congregation and a Hunger Action Congregation, as stated in the pastor’s video on the FPCOR website (www.fpcor.org).

 We have had many amazing church members over the years.
 An Oak Ridge National Laboratory corporate fellow and several directors of ORNL divisions.
 A founder and long-time president of Aid to Distressed Families of Appalachian Counties, housed at FPCOR.
 An African American chemist at Y-12 who was one of our nation’s longest-living heart transplant recipients.
-A builder of our town’s first church pipe organ who also helped pioneer at Oak Ridge National Laboratory molten-salt nuclear reactor technology, which remains of world interest as a way to stem devastating climate change.
+A builder of our town’s first church pipe organ who also helped pioneer at ORNL molten-salt nuclear reactor technology, which remains of world interest because it could help stem devastating climate change; this technology will be demonstrated at the first Kairos Power reactor, which will be built in Oak Ridge in 2026.
 Prominent leaders in city government and of nonprofit service organizations.
 A highly honored woman high school physics teacher who was invited by President Obama to bring her students and their project to the first-ever White House Science Fair.
 Two ORNL colleagues who later became fellow executives at Union Carbide and Cabot corporations; one later won a National Medal of Technology and Innovation (from President Clinton) and another led a national panel on the importance of technological innovations in fostering economic growth.
 One couple donated land that enabled the construction of the Oak Ridge Branch Campus of Roane State Community College.
-She also initiated the development of a new, template-based website.

 What follows is a brief history of the church.